MoonLightOri/my-own-modded-DRG-difficulties/Celestial/WIP Celestial Features (a22).md

 - Barrage Infector
   + They are rarer than usual and are even rarer on Escort.
 - Nuke Barrager (CD2, DEA)
   + They are more expensive Barragers that have Time Dilation -66.66% (Even slower Time Dilation when spawned in the first 90s into the Mission).
-Their material is changed also.
+Their materials is changed also.
   + Stationary unit.
   + Projectiles they shoot are low velocity Fat Boy nukes that instakill anyone in the blast radius and leave behind a cloud of radiation.
   + The projectiles WILL carve terrain and CANNOT be shot down.